Mr-Coxall/Microbit-Christmas-Decoration/lesson-02-extra.md

 })
 ```

-## Finally! let's flash our adding program!
+## Finally! let's flash our adding program

 Let's flash your add program over to the micro:bit:
 - again press the "Download" button at the bottom of the screen
 - watch the lights flash on the back of the micro:bit
   - this is a good thing, it means the program is being flashed over to the micro:bit
 - once it is all done, you should see your program running on the micro:bit

 ## Play the Adding Game